Location: Wells-next-the-Sea, Norfolk

 The main focus for the trainee would be our 6 acre walled garden, which was built by Samuel Wyatt in the 1790s.
-Although built as a productive garden, we intend to revitalise this space and recognise different eras of the garden in a project we are calling the “Walled Garden Renaissance”.
-This will involve some landscaping, planting, design, propagation and plant care.
+Although built as a productive garden, we are in the process of revitalising this space.
+This involves some landscaping, planting, design, propagation and plant care.

 The gardens around the Hall itself feature Italianate formal parterres designed by William Nesfield, as well as a very interesting arboretum with some national champion trees.

 Holkham Hall sits within an English Country landscape heavily influenced by William Kent.
 Our archives also suggest that “Capability” Brown and Humphry Repton had involvement, but to what extent, we cannot prove.
 We do have the original Red Book from Repton, which is believed to be his first.